Millisecond Cadence Radio Frequency Interference Filters

-We noticed zero-DM subtraction alone would often increase the standard deviation of de-dispersed time series.
-This is possibly due to very bright narrow-band RFI, which as we see in Fig.~\ref{fig:composite}, can be significantly brighter than broadband RFI, being smeared out in frequency by the zero-DM subtraction.
+We noticed that zero-DM subtraction alone would often increase the standard deviation of de-dispersed time series.
+This is possibly due to very bright narrowband RFI, which, as we see in Fig.~\ref{fig:composite}, can be significantly brighter than broadband RFI, being smeared out in frequency by the zero-DM subtraction.
 This effect is shown in in Fig.~\ref{fig:zero-dm}, the second column shows \citet{Eatough-2009} does not reduce the noise in the DM--time space.

 Hence, we put the high-pass filter last, after all the narrowband RFI is removed.
 As we will see in the following sections, the composite filter is sensitive to changes in the high-pass filter.
 For low DM sources, we need to choose less aggressive filtering.
 When referring to the composite$_n$ filter, the subscript $n$ denotes the number of Fourier components excised by the high-pass filter.
 This was described in Section~\ref{sec:highpass}